jmparlett/cptemplate/README.md

 ## Installation
 Only dependency is Go.
 Reference this for installing Go https://go.dev/doc/install
 1. Clone the repo
-2. Run `sudo make install` in repo dir
+2. Run `make install` in repo dir and you should be prompted for a password to mv executeable to `/usr/local/bin`

 ## Modding the files
 You can modify any of the templates, just keep in mind the rules for replacement below, and be sure to rerun `sudo make install` after your done changing your templates.